About APS Student Life

 - Does the programme cover medical insurance?

 A basic emergency medical insurance is provided throughout the duration of the programme.
-The insurance plan has a deductible of 75 USD per event that the student will be responsible for paying in the event of illness.
+The insurance plan has a per-event deductible that the student will be responsible for paying in the event of illness.
 During their studies in Costa Rica, students will also be included in the Social Security Health System.
 It is recommended that students consider purchasing an additional medical insurance on their own behalf.

 - What is the duration of the scholarship?